z-yaz/acad-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, There👋!
-I am a student at HUST.
+I am a student at Huazhong University of Science and Technology(HUST).

 I am currently diving into **Few-shot Learning** and **Visual Language Model**, aiming to help build more intelligent systems.